 Color can play a wonderful part in how your typefaces are portrayed—for example, the light tones from the sky in the background image, here, have been used masterfully to soften the text.

 Norwester is an attention-grabbing, geometric font best used for headings.
-The pairing of Norwester, Kollektif and Montserrat is structured and geometric.
+The font combination of Norwester, Kollektif and Montserrat is structured and geometric.

 It’s always good to consider the essence you are trying to visually communicate with your audience.
 Using this strong combination to symbolize the physical strength of the product is a nice way to create a visual metaphor.

-Source Sans Pro and Source Serif Pro were created to be used as a pair in design and are another excellent example of typographic harmony.
+Source Sans Pro and Source Serif Pro were created to be used as a combination in design and are another excellent example of typographic harmony.

 Using a grid is one of the easiest ways to form a clean, structured composition, which creates balance and hierarchy, and color enhances these features by pulling tones in from the images to form consistency and visual harmony.

 Script typefaces make for lovely and embellished short headings.
 Too many words are hard to read, so best to keep your application of script to a limited number of words.
 Take advantage of the slanted form of a script typeface by adjusting the angle a little.

 Note:Find the natural composition of your background to place your text, letting descenders drop into spaces and curl around objects.